Anja Rücker

 Anja Rücker (born 20 December 1972) is a retired German sprinter who specialized in the 400 metres.

 Rücker was born in Bad Lobenstein, Bezirk Gera.
-At the 1996 Summer Olympics in Atlanta, she won a bronze medal in the 4 x 400 metres relay with her teammates Uta Rohländer, Linda Kisabaka and Grit Breuer.
+At the 1996 Summer Olympics in Atlanta, she won a bronze medal in the 4 × 400 metres relay with her teammates Uta Rohländer, Linda Kisabaka and Grit Breuer.
 Her personal best time is 49.74 seconds, achieved at the 1999 World Championships in Seville.